Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Results

 \subsubsection{\textbf{Forward-looking Scenarios and Projections}}

-In addition to retrospectively analyzing utilization and capacity mismatches, our modeling framework is designed to also support forward-looking scenario planning.
-Using Eq. \ref{eq:1}, we can explore the effects of alternative planning assumptions.
-In particular, this structure allows us to evaluate hypothetical conditions by applying a multiplier \(\beta\) to the admission rate \(\lambda_t\), the mean LOS \(\mu_t\), or the LOS variance \(\sigma_t^2\).
-For example, a scenario such as a seasonal surge can be modeled by scaling \(\lambda_t\) upward during winter months, while staffing shortages that delay discharges may be represented by increasing \(\mu_t\).
-Conversely, policy changes or improved care practices that shorten stays can be modeled by reducing \(\mu_t\).
+In addition to retrospectively analyzing utilization and capacity mismatches, our framework supports forward-looking scenario planning.
+Using Eq. \ref{eq:1}, we evaluate alternative assumptions by applying a multiplier \(\beta\) to \(\lambda_t\), \(\mu_t\), or \(\sigma_t^2\).
+For example, seasonal surges can be modeled by increasing \(\lambda_t\), staffing shortages that delay discharges by increasing \(\mu_t\), and improved policies and practices by reducing \(\mu_t\).

-While changes to mean admission volume and LOS have intuitive effects on required capacity, the impact of LOS variance is less tangible yet potentially important, particularly in affecting the right tail of occupancy distributions.
-To investigate this, we conduct a targeted sensitivity analysis by adjusting the variance of the fitted lognormal LOS distribution using a scaling factor $\beta$, while holding the mean constant.
-We apply a range of variance multipliers, including \(\beta \in \{0.2, 0.5, 0.8\}\) to evaluate reduced variability, and \(\beta \in \{1.2, 1.5, 1.8\}\) to evaluate increased variability.
-We also include an idealized scenario where \(\beta = 0\), corresponding to a zero-variance setting in which all patients have identical LOS durations.
-The results of this experiment help quantify the potential impact of tail risks and highlight the role of variance in identifying reliable capacity thresholds, especially in high-utilization environments such as NICUs.
-For each site, the number of beds required to meet the same resilience threshold is re-estimated under different values of $\beta$, and compared to the baseline case where $\beta=1$ (i.e., using our proposed method with empirically estimated time-varying lognormal LOS).
-Table~\ref{tab:variance_sensitivity} reports the percentage change in required bed capacity relative to this baseline.
+Although changes in mean admissions and LOS have intuitive capacity effects, the role of LOS variance is less visible yet important for affecting the right tail of occupancy distributions, especially in high-utilization environments such as NICUs.
+We conduct a sensitivity analysis by scaling the variance of the fitted lognormal LOS (as this distribution uses both moments) using $\beta$, while holding the mean fixed.
+We consider \(\beta \in \{0.2, 0.5, 0.8\}\) for reduced variability, \(\beta \in \{1.2, 1.5, 1.8\}\) for increased variability, and \(\beta = 0\) as a zero-variance setting in which all patients have identical LOS durations.
+For each site, required beds are re-estimated under each $\beta$ and compared to the baseline $\beta=1$.
+Table~\ref{tab:variance_sensitivity} reports percentage changes relative to this baseline.

-We observe that across all five NICU sites and planning strategies, reducing LOS variance (\(\beta < 1\)) leads to a consistent increase in required capacity to meet resilience targets.
-This result is expected under the \(M_t/G_t/\infty\) model, where lower variability (i.e., more concentrated service durations) reduces natural spreading of bed usage over time, thus increasing the likelihood of simultaneous occupancy.
-In contrast, increasing LOS variance (\(\beta > 1\)) typically decreases required beds, as the greater dispersion in LOS reduces temporal overlap in bed use.
-For example, under the \(B_{0.05}\) strategy at Site 1, a zero-variance (deterministic LOS) assumption increases required capacity by 10.34\%, whereas inflating the variance by 80\% reduces it by 6.90\%.
-This pattern is observed consistently across the remaining NICU sites.
-For instance, Site 2 exhibits a 13.46\% increase in beds under \(B_{0.05}\) when variance is removed (\(\beta{=}0\)), and a 5.77\% reduction when variance is inflated by 80\% (\(\beta{=}1.8\)).